mightyleader/Multipeer_Talk/presentation.md

 ^ But we're not here for Easy right?
 So we can select hard mode.
 Not so hard really.
 Make a custom UI for presenting peers.
-Then use an MCNearbyServiceBrowser for the controller logic.
-Set the MCNearbyServiceBrowserDelegate and you'll get a more complete set of callbacks to handle invitation flow, connection requests etc...
-But wait... that's not hardcore enough for you, right?
+Then use an MCNearbyServiceBrowser for the controller logic (explain) But wait... that's not hardcore enough for you, right?
 What if you want to have more control of the lower level service implementation?